 Divine healing is one of the four cardinal doctrines of the Assemblies of God.
 It means that we believe divine healing of the sick is a privilege for Christians Today and is provided for in Christ’s atonement (His sacrificial death on the cross for our sins).

-This crucial doctrine is being subject to many false teachings today.
+This crucial doctrine is subject to many false teachings today.
 In my sermon tonight I want to refute the three most common false teachings about this important doctrine.
-These are,
+These are: (A) Sin prevents us from being healed (B) Divine healing was limited to the NT era.
+(C) Christ alone could heal the sick.

 1. Salvation earns our healing as Well